usnistgov/ARIAC/docs/competition/challenges.rst

 Robot Malfunction
 ==================

 The robot malfunction challenge simulates a robot malfunction.
-The robot can malfunction in some conditions (time, part placement, or submission) during the trial.
+The robot can malfunction under some :ref:`target to conditions_`` during the trial.
 The robot can malfunction even if it is not moving.
-When a robot malfunctions, it stops moving and cannot be controlled by the competitors' control system.
+When a robot malfunctions, it stops moving and cannot be controlled by the CCS.
 The robot will remain in the same position until the malfunction is resolved.
 To specify how long a robot malfunctions, a time duration of the malfunction is specified in the trial configuration file.

-  The goal of this challenge is to test the ability of the competitors' control system to use the other robot to complete the tasks that was being performed by the robot which is malfunctioning.
+  The goal of this challenge is to test the ability of the CCS to use the other robot to complete the tasks that was being performed by the robot which is malfunctioning.

 .. note::
   It can happen that both robots malfunction at the same time.
-In this case, competitors's control system must wait until the malfunction is resolved before continuing with the trial.
+In this case, the CSS must wait until the malfunction is resolved before continuing with the trial.

-Robot Malfunction Example
+Setup
 ----------------------------

-The robot malfunction challenge is specified with ``robot_malfunction`` as a subfield of ``challenges`` in the trial configuration file.
+The robot malfunction challenge is specified with the field ``robot_malfunction`` as a subfield of ``challenges`` in the trial configuration file.
 The relevant fields for this agility challenge are listed below.

 * ``duration``: The duration of the robot malfunction in seconds.
 * ``robots_to_disable``: A list of robots that malfunction.
 It can be either ``'floor_robot'`` or ``'ceiling_robot'`` or both.
-* :ref:`Conditions<target to conditions>` that can trigger the robot malfunction.
+* :ref:`target to conditions_` that can trigger the robot malfunction.

-..
-  * ``part_place_condition``: The challenge starts when a part of a specific type and color is placed on a specific AGV.
-  * ``time_condition``: The challenge starts after a specific time.
-  * ``submission_condition``: The challenge starts when a specific order is submitted.

-Robot malfunctions can occur multiple times in the same trial.
-The example :ref:`below<robot-malfunction-yaml>` shows a robot malfunction challenge occurring 4 times in the same trial.
+Robot malfunctions can occur multiple times in the same trial. :numref:`robot-malfunction-yaml` shows a robot malfunction challenge occurring 4 times in the same trial.

 .. code-block:: yaml